2026 · Autonomous AI security orchestrator

 Architecture

-Client → Orchestrator
+Client to Orchestrator

 CLI (rakshak) or FastAPI accepts target hostname/IP and scope definition.
-Scope validated at input — RFC1918, loopback, and link-local addresses rejected before any agent is spawned.
+Scope validated at input: RFC1918, loopback, and link-local addresses rejected before any agent is spawned.
 Pre-scan health check verifies Ray cluster, Ollama, Docker, Redis, Kafka, Cassandra, and Qdrant.

 Orchestrator (FastAPI + Ray actor)

 Manages agent lifecycle, concurrency budget (Redis counter), and heartbeat monitoring (120s timeout).
-Scope enforcement is hard-coded Python — never delegated to an LLM instruction.
+Scope enforcement is hard-coded Python, never delegated to an LLM instruction.

 Shared Bus